-Execute the following command to delete a given target server from inventory using IP or name addressing:
+Execute the command to delete a given target server from inventory using IP or name addressing:

-Note: The alias, e.g. hostname, cannot be used to delete a server.
+Note: The alias, that is, the hostname, cannot be used to delete a server.

 '''

-[admusr@myPairServer ~]$ pair deleteServer --address <target_address> [Enter]
+[admusr@myPairServer ~]$ pair deleteServer --address <target_address> [Enter] OK [admusr@myPairServer ~]$

-OK

-[admusr@myPairServer ~]$

 '''

 Check the output of this command for any errors.
-A successfully deleted server will return OK.
-If the server has not been provisioned in the utility, an error condition will be presented stating such.
+A successfully deleted server displays OK.
+If the server has not been provisioned in the utility, an error condition displays stating such.